-Leslie P. Culver is an experienced professor of legal writing, a discipline she has greatly enjoyed for 11 years.
-As an avid lover of all forms of writing since her youth, Professor Culver—after years in law practice—found her calling in teaching law students to develop their legal writing and oral advocacy skills.
+Leslie Culver joined the faculty at California Western School of Law in 2009 and is an experienced Legal Writing Professor.
+After years in law practice, Culver, an avid lover of all forms of writing since her youth found her calling in teaching law students to develop their legal writing and oral advocacy skills.

-Culver's research interests lie at the nexus of critical race theory, anthropology, feminist communication, and social science with a central goal to empower marginalized law students and attorneys.
-Within the broader framework of critical race theory, her research intentionally brings the tenets of critical race and communication theories into the law school environment.
+Culver researches and writes on conscious identity performance, a theory she developed by extending tenets of identity performance found in critical race theory and intersecting them with identity theories found in feminist communication, and social science disciplines.
+The central goal of Culver’s work is to bring aspects of critical race and communication theories into the law school environment to empower marginalized law students and attorneys through expansive identity performance tools.
 She has presented and published widely in this area and is passionate about empowering all her students to be culturally competent attorneys in this racial era.

 Professor Culver also serves as the director of A.I.M. for Law, a diversity pipeline program to assist collegiate students from underrepresented communities in successfully navigating the law school admission process, as well as gaining exposure to the rigorous requirements of law school.